PolyhedralDev/TerraDocs/docs/install/index.rst

         :link-type: doc
         :class-title: sd-text-primary

+        Fabric is the base platform Terra is primarily developed for.
+Recommended for running Terra in a singleplayer environment, or on a small server with friends.

+    .. grid-item-card:: Quilt Server & Client :octicon:`chevron-right`
+        :link: quilt
+        :link-type: doc
+        :class-title: sd-text-primary

+        Quilt is recommended for running Terra in a singleplayer environment, or on a small server with friends.

+    .. grid-item-card:: Forge Server & Client :octicon:`chevron-right`
+        :link: forge
+        :link-type: doc
+        :class-title: sd-text-primary

-        If you want to run Terra in a singleplayer environment, or on a small server with friends, we recommend using Fabric.
-Our Fabric implementation is the most feature complete, since Fabric gives us freedom to directly interface with the game in ways impossible on other platforms.
+        Forge is recommended for running Terra in a singleplayer environment, or on a small server with friends.
+If you only wish to use Terra without other Forge specific mods, we recommend using Fabric instead.

     .. grid-item-card:: Bukkit Server :octicon:`chevron-right`
         :link: bukkit
         :link-type: doc
         :class-title: sd-text-primary

-        If you're running a large server for lots of people, you'll probably want to use Bukkit, simply because of all the plugins available for large servers.
+        Recommended for large servers for lots of people.
+You'll probably want to use Bukkit, simply because of all the plugins available for large servers.
 We do not recommend using Bukkit for small servers, for that, use Fabric.